k41-s/OOP-WorldCup/README.md

 3. **Build & Run**
    - Set `WinFormsApp` or `WpfApp` as the startup project
    - Build the solution and run the application
+   - Note: The WPF app relies on some data saved from the WinForms app

 4. **Configuration**
    - Create or modify `config.txt` to set: